Winston Churchill: "Success is moving from failure to failure without losing enthusiasm."

 The Entrepreneur

-To succeed, you need to focus on strengths and what you have because no one is perfect.
+To succeed, you need to focus on your strengths and what you have because no one is perfect.
 The successful ones do not complain about what they do not have, but they use what they do have to achieve success.

 Illustrative Example:

-And long before the establishment of Israel in the Book Of Numbers, we can notice two different approaches regarding the Land of Israel:
+And long before the establishment of Israel in the Book of Numbers, we can notice two different approaches regarding the Land of Israel:

-Those who chose to see the glass half empty said: "The people who live there are powerful, and the cities are fortified and very large."
+Those who chose to see the glass half empty said, "The people who live there are powerful, and the cities are fortified and very large."

-While those who chose to see the glass half full said: "The land we passed through and explored is exceedingly good.
+While those who chose to see the glass half full said, "The land we passed through and explored is exceedingly good.
 If the Lord is pleased with us, he will lead us into that land, a land flowing with milk and honey, and will give it to us."

 When it Comes to Kids: